Name Changes & Pronoun Designation

-Secure an undocumented name change to have only their legal first and middle initials show in most university systems (i.e. from Marcus Jason to M. J.).
+Secure an undocumented name change and have only their legal first and middle initials show in most university systems (i.e. from Marcus Jason to M. J.).
 To do this, students may print a Name Change form from the University Registrar website or pick one up in person.
 Write “undocumented” as the reason for the name change.
+This form must be dropped off in-person to the Office of the University Registrar.

-Create a preferred name change that puts the name of a student’s choice on select internal university systems (i.e. from Olivia to Liv).
-To do this, students may print a Name Change form from the University Registrar website or pick one up in person.
+A chosen or preferred name request puts the name of a student’s choice on select internal university systems (i.e. from Olivia to Liv).
+To do this, students may print a chosen or preferred name request form from the University Registrar website or pick one up in person.
+This form can be dropped off in person or emailed to the Office of the University Registrar.

 There are separate processes for each change.
 Students can do one or both processes based on their needs.